 California State University Needs More Women Presidents

-The appointment of a woman president at San Jose State University could have profound ripple effects throughout Silicon Valley.
+The appointment of a woman president at San Jose State University could have profound ripple effects throughout Silicon Valley and the CSU system.

 Can Women Ever Influence Catholic Doctrine?

 Pope Francis should be lauded for his leadership to protect our planet and empower the poor — but don’t count on him to shatter the stained glass ceiling.

 Indivisible: A Thanksgiving Essay

 Medium.com – November 18, 2016

 Our recent Presidential contest cleaved our country into red and blue, and made many of us wonder if our nation might be permanently divided.

 From Coma to Connection: Why I protect my hearing

 Thirty years ago, I emerged from a spinal meningitis coma, with doctors fighting to save my hearing with massive doses of prednisone. . . .
 To say it was a stressful time for me — and my new husband — would be an understatement.